AnanthaRajuC/Spring-Boot-Application-Template/README.md

 The only thing better than a Maven archetype is a repo you can fork with everything already setup to speed up the creation of new Spring Boot based Web applications, just fork-and-code.

-This repository contains a recipe/scaffolding for bootstrapping a Web Application with the features & Technology stack listed below.
+This repository (Monolith) contains a recipe/scaffolding for bootstrapping a Web Application with the features & Technology stack listed below.
 Delete the sample code (or keep it.) and add your own, you’re good to go.

 ## Table of Contents